apiato/documentation/docs/main-components/requests.md

 - If you need more or less roles/permissions just add `|` between each permission.

 - If you do not need to set a roles/permissions just set `'permission' => ''` or  `'permission' => null`.

-### **isOwner** {#isowner}

-The `isOwner` function, checks if the passed URL ID is the same as the User ID of the request.

-Example:

-Let's say we have an endpoint `www.api.apiato.test/v1/users/{ID}/delete` that deletes a user, and we only need users to delete their own user accounts.

-With `isOwner`, user of ID 1 can only call `/users/1/delete` and won't be able to call `/users/2/delete` or any other ID.

 ### **getInputByKey** {#getinputbykey}